-At the end of the production chain, packaging may also lead to the unintentional migration of chemicals from the packaging material into meat products.
-There is a paucity of data on the levels of migration of chemicals from packaging materials into foods in general.
-Where information on migration is available the levels are very low and of negligible risk to human health and safety.
+There is a paucity of data on the levels of migration of chemicals from packaging materials into foods in general, however where information on migration is available the levels are very low.
 Migration of chemicals from packaging into meat and meat products is not considered to present a risk to human health and safety.